PowFPS1/WiiMedic/README.md

 | B | Back to menu |
 | HOME / START (GC) | Exit to Wii System Menu |

-works with Wii Remote or GameCube controller, whichever you have plugged in.
+Works with Wii Remote or GameCube controller, whichever you have plugged in.

 ---

-## sharing a report
+## Sharing a report

-run the diagnostics, go to Report Generator, save. then just pull the SD card out, stick it in your PC, open `WiiMedic_Report.txt`, and paste it wherever you're getting help. that's really all there is to it.
+Run the diagnostics, go to Report Generator, save. then just pull the SD card out, stick it in your PC, open `WiiMedic_Report.txt`, and paste it wherever you're getting help. that's really all there is to it.

 ---

-## building from source
+## Building from source

-you'll need devkitPro with devkitPPC installed, plus libogc 3.0.0+ and libfat.
+You'll need devkitPro with devkitPPC installed, plus libogc 3.0.0+ and libfat.
 I won't pretend the setup is super easy but the devkitPro website walks you through it pretty well.

 ```bash
 export DEVKITPPC=/opt/devkitpro/devkitPPC